codacy-badger/monopoly-analysis/README.md

 Play Monopoly in your way
 - Edit the game rule to fit your game experiences
 - Make your game more random with Speed Dice support
+- Buy or sell a property and home with the interface

-Create a suggestions on current game status
+Also, this service can mame a suggestions on current game status
-- Show property valuations
+- Show property estimated values
 - Show rent on a property valuations
 - Probability of getting a bankrupt
+- Probability to land on the desired space

 Create a report on the game status and after-game